cunnie/writings/i_am_become_forever.md

 And the ball spoke to him.

 And the words were more than words.
-They were not English, no vowels or consonants, or words of any language.
+They were not English, no vowels or consonants, nor words of any language.
 Indeed, the ball communicated with him in pure meaning.
 Symbols reverbrated in his head: they filled his world and became his world, and the world shook, and each symbol was an monolith with no beginning and no end, a monolith of power and glory.